Criminal Record Check for Registrants

 What does the process look like?

-- New applicants, current registrants due for a 5-year re-check, and Non-practising registrants applying for Full registration status are required to submit their consent to a CRC and CRC payment ($28) as part of their online application/renewal application.
-For new applicants, this will involve completing the CRC Consent Form in the Applicant Portal, downloading the form that requires a signature, uploading the signed form, and uploading a copy of 2 pieces of acceptable identification.
+- Non-practising registrants applying for Full registration status are required to submit their consent to a CRC and CRC payment ($28) as part of their classification change application in the Registrant Portal.

 - CSHBC forwards the consent and payment provided to the Ministry of Public Safety and Solicitor General.